seriyps/cowboy_graphql/README.md

     | {error, other_error(), handler_state()}.
 ```

-Is called when client requested the subscription cancellation (for HTTP - does not happen,
+Is called when client requested the subscription cancellation (for HTTP - see `handle_info`,
 for WebSocket - when client sends `Complete`).

 ### `handle_info`